diyjac/SDC-P4/README.md

 ![Project Video Frame 637](./output_images/project_video_frame637.png)

-The thing to notice is that the horizon line and **vanishing point** have now come too close to the our backoff point and we are now mapping a much larger area than we should.
+The thing to notice is that the horizon line and **vanishing point** have now come too close to the backoff point and we are now mapping a much larger area than we should.
 In this particular case, its the perspective transform source coordinates at fault and needs to be corrected.
-In the next frame, as befor, the **RoadManager** and **Line** modules initiates a complete restart and goes back to the same routine as described in section 3.2 that results in frame 638:
+In the next frame, as before, the **RoadManager** and **Line** modules initiates a complete restart and goes back to the same routine as described in section 3.2 that results in frame 638:

 ![Project Video Frame 638](./output_images/project_video_frame638.png)